Yarharm/Twitter-replica/twitter-replica-backend/README.md

 - Create `.env` file with defined:
 - - DATABASE_URL - connection to your mongodb.
 - - AUTH_SECRET_DEV - secret string for authentication.
+- - REDIS_PORT - port for the Redis server.
 - The following `.env` properties are required for the object store.
 - - AWS_ACCESS_KEY_ID
 - - AWS_BUCKET_POLICY